It's All About Tea — green tea

 Posted by Angelina Kurganska on

-Cloud tea is a Chinese green tea that originally comes from Nanyue Mountain.
+Cloud tea is a Chinese green tea that originally comes from Mount Lu in Jiangxi Province.
 Tea enthusiasts call it cloud tea after the thick clouds surrounding the mountain peaks where the tea grows.
 Another common name for it is Clouds and Mist Tea.
 On the other hand, in Chinese, we refer to it as Yun Wu.
-During the Tang Dynasty (618-907), cloud tea was a tribute tea which tea producers reserved exclusively for the Emperor.
+The tea originated in the Tang Dynasty (618-907 AD) and became an imperial tribute tea in later dynasties, reserved exclusively for the Emperor.
 Now, we can all enjoy the sweet and elegant taste of Chinese cloud tea.
-The great tea master Lu Yu even mentions Cloud Tea in his book — the Cha Jing.
 (Read more)

 Tamaryokucha - A Delightfully Robust Japanese Green Tea